Graburr/Multask/README.md

 # Multask
-This is my first project using python making a bot with the api of discord
+This is my first project using python making a bot with the api of discord.
+Any suggestion for improving the code are welcome.